Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 In some settings the human and the model have access to potentially differing information, and human control over the final decision is not required (quadrant 3).
 Here, the question becomes how to best distribute test instances to the two types of agents.
-One approach is rejection learning \citep{cortes2016learning}, where the model’s confidence in its prediction is used to put aside instances that the model has high uncertainty over, which are given to a human.
+One approach is rejection learning \citep{cortes2016learning} which puts aside instances with high predictive uncertainty.
 However, better performance can be gained by a learning to defer framework that jointly learns a predictive model and a rejector that determines whether the classifier or the human should predict \citep{mozannar2020consistent, mozannar2023should}, as this approach takes into account the human’s expected performance as well.

 When the human and the model have access to potentially differing information, but the human is expected to retain final control over the decision (quadrant 4), the challenge becomes how to best inform the human decision-maker about their expected performance versus that of the prediction model.
 Using feedback from realized outcomes to extract information on human versus model performance over the feature space could inform probabilistic predictions on the current instance.
 Methods for quantifying prediction uncertainty, such as conformal prediction or posthoc scaling of model-estimated confidence like softmax, must be applied with care when the human may have access to unique information \cite{hullman2025conformal}.
-Calibration of methods should take into account both agents’ chances of being correct to prevent misleading the decision-maker .
-One way to achieve is this through multi-calibrated uncertainty \citep{corvelo2024human}: calibrating probabilistic predictions over the model’s information as well as the human’s confidence function.
-Model explanations can similarly be useful to decision-makers with unique information over the model if they allow the decision-maker to compare their own internal model of the process to that implied by the model prediction.
+Calibration of methods should take into account both agents’ chances of being correct to prevent misleading the decision-maker, for example with multi-calibrated uncertainty \citep{corvelo2024human} over the model’s information as well as the human’s confidence function.

 Additionally, although human decision-makers each have default biases that impact how much they pay attention to an ADS system, there are also operational context factors that may impact individual human judge responsiveness.
 For example, a consistency bias in human judges can make it so that if the prediction is only shown intermittently for cases, then the information provided by the ADS is more likely to be ignored, compared to instances where this information is consistently present - this has implications on, for example, the ideal treatment assignment in experimental evaluations of ADS, with a case-based randomization scheme having a much less notable causal effect than decision-maker level randomization~\cite{raji2025evaluating}.